rist-ro/rl-introduction-notes/sutton_rl.md

 #### Gradient descent in the Bellman error

-Until now, for TD, unlike for MC, we only had semi-gradient methods to work with in the function approximation case.
+Until now, for TD, unlike for MC, we only had semi-gradient methods to work with the function approximation case.
 Because they are not **true gradient** methods, SGD does not offer its normal convergence guarantees.

 One way would be to use the TD error directly
 $$